Christine Walton – Chair of Governors & Local Authority Governor

 De Jarvis – Co-opted Governor

 I became a co-opted governor at Reedham School at the start of 2016.
-I have special responsibility for Early Years, Safeguarding, SEN and Equality.
+I have special responsibility for Early Years, Safeguarding, Special Educational Needs (SEN) and Equality.

 Until my retirement in 2015 I was a primary school teacher, firstly in London, then Norfolk and for a period of four years in Singapore.
 During that time I taught across the age range, but specialised in Early Years.
 For a period of time I was Assistant Head with responsibility for Nursery, Reception and Key Stage 1 and then became Deputy Head, supporting the Headteacher in the strategic development and the day to day running of the school.
 With this experience I feel that I can offer support by monitoring, questioning and challenging the staff to ensure the best possible standards of education for all children attending the school.